 FTC's Ban on Noncompetes Blocked by Northern District of Texas Federal Court

-Important Note: As of August 20th, the U.S District Court for the Northern District of Texas has blocked the implementation and enforcement nationwide of the FTC's new rule banning non-competes.
+Latest Update: As of August 20th, the U.S District Court for the Northern District of Texas has blocked the implementation and enforcement nationwide of the FTC's new rule banning non-competes.
+On October 18, 2024, the FTC filed a notice of appeal to challenge the August 2024 ruling by the U.S. District Court for the Northern District of Texas in Ryan LLC v.
+Federal Trade Commission that blocked the FTC’s final rule implementing the noncompete ban.
+The challenge will be heard by the Fifth Circuit Court of Appeals.
+Until then, the FTC noncompete ban remains enjoined by the Ryan case.
 Read the latest information on litigation related to the FTC rule here.

 On July 3, 2024, the U.S. District Court for the Northern District of Texas put a temporary hold on the Federal Trade Commission’s Non-Compete Rule, which would ban most non-compete agreements, delaying the Rule’s September 4, 2024, effective date and application as to the plaintiffs and intervenors in that litigation.